jjmarre/jjmarre.github.io/README.md

       { type:'mc', q:"Which is INCLUDED in GDP?", opts:["Mom cooking dinner at home","A volunteer cleaning a park","A nanny paid $20k","Friends helping you move"], a:2, ex:"Only the paid nanny is a market transaction.
 The others are nonpriced production — valuable but not in GDP.
 This biases comparisons across countries (more work happens at home in poorer nations)." }, { type:'tf', q:"If imports rise by $10B and nothing else changes, GDP falls by $10B.", a:false, ex:"Trick!
 If imports rise by $10B, it's because someone bought them — so C, I, or G also rose by $10B.
 The +$10B and −$10B cancel.
 Imports don't reduce GDP; the formula just nets them out." }, { type:'short', q:"In 2–3 sentences, explain why GDP per capita is an imperfect measure of well-being.
 Use one example from the chapter.", a:["distribution","inequality","pollution","environment","health","leisure","household","underground","nonpriced","quality","life","longevity","bads"], ex:"Strong answers mention: it doesn't capture distribution (average masks inequality), ignores nonpriced production (housework, volunteering), doesn't subtract bads (pollution, crime), and misses health/longevity.
 Bonus for connecting to your assignment about RFK's quote." }, { type:'mc', q:"In a recession, which best describes the trend?", opts:["Declines in GDP only","Declines in GDP, income, employment, and sales — widespread and lasting","Just a single quarter of negative growth","High inflation only"], a:1, ex:"NBER's definition emphasizes WIDESPREAD decline across multiple indicators (GDP, income, employment, sales) lasting more than a few months.
-The two-quarter rule is a common shorthand but not the official definition." }
+The two-quarter rule is a common shorthand but not the official definition." }, { type:'calc', q:"GDP = $24 trillion.
+Population = 330 million.
+Calculate GDP per capita ($).", a:72727, tol:50, ex:"GDP per capita = GDP / Population = 24,000,000,000,000 / 330,000,000 ≈ $72,727.
+This is the average — actual income distribution varies widely." }, { type:'calc', q:"Nominal GDP = $30 trillion.
+GDP Deflator = 120.
+Calculate Real GDP ($ trillions).", a:25, tol:0.1, ex:"Real GDP = Nominal / (Deflator/100) = 30 / 1.20 = $25T.
+Prices are 20% higher than the base year, so real output is less than nominal." }, { type:'mc', q:"In which order are the four GDP components ranked from LARGEST to smallest in the US?", opts:["G, C, I, NX","C, I, G, NX","C, G, I, NX","I, C, G, NX"], a:2, ex:"In 2021: C (~68%) > G (~17.8%) > I (~17.6%) > NX (~−3%).
+C is by far the dominant share." }, { type:'tf', q:"A new home built this year and sold to a family is counted as Investment (I), not Consumption (C).", a:true, ex:"Yes — new home production is the one residential exception that goes into Investment, not Consumption.
+Existing home sales are NOT in GDP at all (only the realtor's commission)." }, { type:'mc', q:"A professor's $90,000 salary at a state university is counted in GDP as part of:", opts:["Consumption (C)","Investment (I)","Government Purchases (G)","Net Exports (NX)"], a:2, ex:"State universities are government entities.
+Wages paid to government employees count as G — the government is implicitly buying their services." }, { type:'short', q:"In 2–3 sentences, explain how to convert nominal GDP into real GDP, and why we'd want to.", a:["deflator","divide","price","compare","inflation","real","across years"], ex:"Strong answers cover: divide nominal GDP by (Deflator/100) to strip out the inflation component.
+We want real because it shows true changes in production/output, not changes mixed with price increases.
+Real GDP is what we use to compare living standards across years." }, { type:'tf', q:"GDP and national wealth measure the same thing.", a:false, ex:"GDP is a FLOW (annual production).
+National wealth is a STOCK (accumulated assets).
+Crude US estimate: GDP ~$25T per year, national wealth ~$145T.
+Same difference as wages vs net worth for a person." }, { type:'mc', q:"Why is the underground economy a bigger problem for GDP comparisons in Haiti or Latin America than in the US?", opts:["The US has no underground economy","Underground transactions there are a much larger share of total activity (~41% vs ~10–20%)","Latin Americans don't pay taxes","The US has stricter laws"], a:1, ex:"Higher corruption + tax evasion + bureaucratic friction → much larger informal sector.
+Official GDP statistics significantly understate true output in these countries." }
     ],
-    topics: ["GDP definition","Nominal vs Real","Spending approach","Imports trick","GDP problems","Growth rate calc","Deflator calc","Recession definition"]
+    topics: ["GDP definition","Nominal vs Real","Spending approach","Imports trick","GDP problems","Growth rate calc","Deflator calc","Recession definition","GDP per capita","Components ranking","Real GDP conversion","Underground economy"]
   },

   /* ---------------- CHAPTER 27 ---------------- */